Ethalides33/FDTD-Maxwell-microwave-oven/README.md

 ## Project's structure

-This branch is a parallel implementation of the FDTD algorithm.
+This branch is a sequential implementation of the FDTD algorithm.
 You can find a parallel implementation under the branch "parallel".

 ## Perequisites